-What is an annuity rate?
+What is an Annuity Rate?

 1. Fixed Immediate Annuities

 Fixed immediate annuities typically offer you a ‘fixed’ income stream for the duration of your lifetime by paying you some of your original principal plus earned interest each month.
 This type of annuity is designed to produce income by liquidating the principal during the annuity owner’s lifetime.
 The amount of each monthly payment from an immediate annuity is typically greater than the amount withdrawn from other types of annuities because in those annuities you are only receiving the interest earned from the investment (and leaving the principal of that investment intact).
-Whereas, from the immediate annuity, you receive a portion of the underlying investment, too.
+Whereas, from the immediate annuity, you receive a portion of the underlying investment, also.

 Immediate annuity income streams can be set up to pay out for a limited or specified period of time, for your lifetime, for you and your spouse’s lifetimes, or any combination of the above.
 And, the income stream can be delivered monthly, quarterly, semi-annually, or annually dependent upon your financial needs.